Christmas gifts for dogs are one of the most fun things you can shop for this holiday season – or at least that’s how we feel here at My Dog’s Name.

-As the holidays near, we’ve gathered inspiration as you shop for that special dog your life.
+As the holidays near, we’ve gathered inspiration as you shop for that special dog in your life.

-Our list of the 10 best Christmas gifts for dogs includes a variety of ideas for dogs of all sizes.
-Some challenge your dog mentally, physically or both, while others appeal to your dog’s ever-present appetite.
+Our list of the 25 best Christmas gifts for dogs includes a variety of ideas for dogs of all sizes.
+Some challenge your dog mentally, physically, or both, while others appeal to your dog’s ever-present appetite.

-As the clock counts down to Christmas, you don’t want to delay finding the perfect give for pups.
+As the clock counts down to Christmas, you don’t want to delay finding the perfect gift for the dog in your life.